zhaoxinf/zhaoxinf.github.io/_pages/about.md

 News!
 ======
-*  August/1/2023, I will join THU AIR as a researche fellow next year!
-Please contact me if you want to work with me as my student.
 *  July/26/2023, I am thrilled to announce that our latest work, SelfTalk, has been accepted by ACM MM 2023!
 *  Two papers D-IF and Emo-Talk are accepted by ICCV 2023, one of the best conference in computer vision.
 *  Excited to annouce that one of our  papers has been accepted by signal processing, IF=4.729